Labour Congress: Jacinda Ardern outlines $162m plan for cleaner waterways, 2000 more jobs

 "They're helping pay down the environmental debt that would otherwise be paid by the next generation."

-Ardern said the IMF was predicting the global economy to decline by 4.9 per cent in 2020, and the Government's small business loan scheme, which is interest-free if full prepaid within a year, had been a "lifeline".
+Ardern said the IMF was predicting the global economy to decline by 4.9 per cent this year, and the Government's small business loan scheme, which is interest-free if full prepaid within a year, had been a "lifeline".

 So far, 90,485 small businesses had applied for more than $1.5 billion of loans from the Government since May 12.
 The average value of each loan is $16,700.